The Secret to Hosting a Great Wedding

 - Ms. Sloane

 I want you to jot down the things that are most important for your guests to experience.
-Is it making sure you that you stay on time, is it that they know what’s happening at all times, is it a practical favor they can take home, is a after-party recovery kit, is it the dancing, is the food etc. Jot them down and work your way backwards to make sure they experience that in all it’s glory.
+Is it making sure that you stay on time, is it that they know what’s happening at all times, is it a practical favor they can take home, is a after-party recovery kit, is it the dancing, is the food etc. Jot them down and work your way backwards to make sure they experience that in all it’s glory.

 Here are a few real world examples of ways in which we’ve helped our clients elevate their guests’ experience by over delivering:

 If you have a large event space you definitely need signage and ushers to guide your guests.
-By definition ushers are guides or attendants and can help your guests navigate the event.
+By definition ushers are guides or attendants and can help your guests navigate the event scene.
 They are trained to look through crowds and identify anyone who may need a guide or may simply have a question.
 They will be well versed in the space and trained on when and where certain activities are taking place throughout the evening.

 If you anticipate children attending but you want the adults to enjoy your wedding, hire a sitter.
 When looking for your perfect venue ask them about renting another room adjacent or across the hall from your reception space to entertain the children but is still easily accessible by the parents.